antoine-chenevier/Sys-info-Projet/README.md

 ```

-Then We check the value of address 1 for example
+Then we check the value of address 1 for example

 ```bash
 127.0.0.1:6379> GET add1